-The new Centre for Global Socio-Economic Change (CFGSEC) has developed a mixed theoretical - empirical approach to the important problems our planet is facing such as low growth, extreme poverty, mass migration flows and environmental deterioration and climate change.
+The new Centre for Global Socio-Economic Change (CFGSEC) has developed a mixed theoretical - empirical approach to the important problems our planet is facing such as low growth, extreme poverty, mass migration flows and environmental deterioration.
 By introducing the ‘Global Socio-Economic Landscape’, the Centre reveals the fundamental relationships between economic performance, social exclusion and the ecological footprint of communities such as nations, cities and neighborhoods.
 This holistic picture leads to a new understanding of the limitation of GDP as a measure for prosperity and the decisive role of balanced income & life expectancy in the journey to a prospering world.
 Even more exciting, the Centre’s nonlinear prediction paradigm may lead to a new direction in the way complex futures will be forecasted.
 Empirical learning is an integral part of this process.

 Please note that for the transition paths of nations, CFGSEC uses data from PovcalNet, the Worldbank and the United Nations Population Division.
 In particular for the transition paths of cities, CFGSEC also makes use of the many rich national databases, often requiring good knowledge of local languages such as Chinese and Portuguese.
 It turns out to be a major challenge to transfer all these different data formats in one consistent database.